7Ragnarok7/NFC-Payment-Card-Reader/README.md

  ![image](img_src/img-2.jpg)

  ## Limitations
- This tool is made for android devices only.
+ This tool is made for Android devices only due to the behavioural and security constraints in IOS devices.

 ## Disclaimer
-This tool is provided strictly for educational and ethical research purposes, such as learning about NFC technology, understanding EMV protocols and penetration testing with authorization.
+This tool is provided strictly for educational and ethical research purposes, such as learning about NFC technology, understanding EMV protocols and penetration testing with proper authorization.
 I explicitly prohibit and disclaim all responsibility for any use of this application in the context of:

     Illegal Activities: Any action that violates local, national, or international laws, including but not limited to financial fraud, theft, identity theft, or unauthorized access to personal data.